Criminal law of Canada: Prosecution

-However, if the accused elects trial by a provincial court judge, that judge can decline jurisdiction and refer the case to the higher court: section 554.
-The Attorney General can also require a case to be tried by the higher court with a jury: section 568.
+However, if the accused elects trial by a provincial court judge, that judge can decline jurisdiction and refer the case to the superior trial court (section 554).
+The Attorney General can also require a case to be tried by the superior trial court with a jury (section 568).

 For most offences defined by the Criminal Code the Crown has the option to elect to proceed by summary conviction or by indictment and are sometimes known as hybrid offences.
 In these offences, the level of court and whether the accused has an option over their mode of trial will be determined by how the Crown elects to proceed.

 Elements of an offence

 Criminal offences require the Crown to prove that there was criminal conduct (known as the actus reus or "guilty act") accompanied by a criminal state of mind (known as the mens rea or "guilty mind") on a standard of "beyond a reasonable doubt".
 Exceptions to the mens rea requirement exist for strict and absolute liability offences.

 The specific elements of each offence can be found in the wording of the offence as well as the case law interpreting it.
 The external elements typically require there to be an "act", within some "circumstances", and sometimes a specific "consequence" that is caused by the action.